-Persons who seek information and/or resolution of alleged acts of discrimination and/or resolution of sexual harassment are directed to contact the Vice President, Human Resources and Employee Relations, who serves as the single District officer responsible for receiving all unlawful discrimination complaints.
-The Office of Human Resources is located in the South Annex Building.
-The phone number is (760) 773-2529
+The Vice President, Human Resources and Employee Relations serves as the single District officer responsible for receiving all unlawful discrimination complaints.
+Persons who seek information and/or resolution of alleged acts of discrimination and/or resolution of sexual harassment contact the Vice President, Human Resources and Employee Relations at (760) 773-2529.